Updated March 18, 2026

 Info

-Princes Street, Edinburgh Castle, and designated Hogmanay event areas.
+Princes Street, Edinburgh Castle esplanade, and designated Hogmanay event areas in the city centre.

 How to avoid

-Buy Hogmanay tickets well in advance from the official website.
-The free fireworks viewing from Calton Hill is an alternative.
+Buy Hogmanay tickets well in advance from the official Edinburgh's Hogmanay website.
+Calton Hill offers free fireworks viewing without a ticket.
+Dress warmly — Edinburgh in December is freezing.

 Behavior